Fall 2016 Enrollment

 Whether they travel for a small period of a couple of weeks or spend an entire semester or year abroad, Dean students have endless opportunities to study beyond the College’s walls and out into the world.

-Students who wish to stay in the country have two fantastic, fun options to study within the United States.
+Students who wish to stay in the country have two fantastic options to study domestically.
 Dean College partners with the Washington Center in Washington, D.C., through which students can get hands-on internship experience with highly regarded government figureheads.
 Dean is also affiliated with the Disney College Program, a creative internship program that allows students to develop their problem-solving skills in either Disneyland or Disney World.

 Beyond the States, Dean College students can travel to study in a wide array of foreign countries, including Italy, Spain, Germany, New Zealand, Ireland, and even Australia.
-The College also partners with Regent’s University London to give its students a life-changing experience as a top-tier university in the middle of downtown London.
+The College also partners with Regent’s University London, offering students a life-changing university experience in the middle of downtown London.
 Regardless of one’s area of study, they are bound to find a program that enriches their major, all while sending them on an exciting adventure.

-In addition to the longer-term study abroad options, Dean provides a select few courses that include one- to two-week field trips to locations all around the world in order to put their topics of study into real contexts.
-European history and international relations courses can bring students to witness history, geography, and politics firsthand.
+In addition to the longer-term study abroad options, Dean offers a select few courses that include one- to two-week field trips around the word, linking their course materials to real contexts.
+For example, some European history and international relations courses can bring students to witness history, geography, and politics firsthand.